6 Convenient wrapper functions

 #' automatically estimated using the lasso with cross-validation.
 Default is

-#' TRUE, though his argument is ignored if either cutoff or max_num_clusts is
+#' TRUE, though this argument is ignored if either cutoff or max_num_clusts is

 #' provided.
 (If desired output is to return all clusters, you should set